clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 #.
 Generate a patch file based on your git commits.
    <n> represents the number of local commits to create patch file.
-   See the `git-format-patch Documentation`_ for detailed information on using :command:`git format-patch`
+   See the `git-format-patch`_ documentation for detailed information on using :command:`git format-patch`

    .. code-block:: bash